core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 All sections in the body of this document are normative, while appendices are informative.
 For additional background about use cases for CoAP group communication in resource-constrained devices and networks, see {{appendix-usecases}}.

 ## Scope ## {#scope}
-For group communication, only those solutions that use CoAP messages over a "one-to-many" (i.e. non-unicast) transport protocol are in the scope of this document.
+For group communication, only those solutions that use CoAP messages over a "one-to-many" (i.e., non-unicast) transport protocol are in the scope of this document.
 There are alternative methods to achieve group communication using CoAP, using unicast only.
 One example is Publish-Subscribe {{I-D.ietf-core-coap-pubsub}} which uses a central broker server that CoAP clients access via unicast communication.
 These alternative methods may be usable for the same or similar use cases as the ones targeted in this document.

 This document defines UDP/IP multicast as the default transport protocol for CoAP group requests, as in {{RFC7252}}.
 Other transport protocols (which may include broadcast, non-IP multicast, geocast, etc.) are not described in detail and are left for future work.
 Although UDP/IP multicast transport is assumed in most of the text in this document, we expect many of the considerations for UDP/IP multicast can be re-used for alternative transport protocols.